Revisiting Florida’s Plan to Import Drugs from Canada

 Louisiana Board Report Sheds Light on DSCSA Compliance

-A recent survey conducted by the Louisiana Board of Drug and Device Distributors found that a majority of trading partners have the necessary electronic systems to exchange data with other trading partners under the updated DSCSA compliance standards.
+A survey conducted by the Louisiana Board of Drug and Device Distributors (published on October 1st) found that a majority of trading partners have the necessary electronic systems to exchange data with other trading partners under the updated DSCSA compliance standards.
 The survey was sent to designated responsible persons (DRPs) at facilities that distribute drugs to Louisiana between August 13th and September 23rd.
 The survey received a response rate of 273 different firms across 40 states and Canada.

 According to the results, 77% of firms reported having processes in place for identifying suspect and illegitimate products, 75% have procedures in place for verifying products, and 74% have implemented data exchanges between partners.
 While the results of firms having policies for managing exceptions (45%), procedures for identifying ATPs (43%), and policies for managing WEEs (29%) didn’t indicate as strong of results, the significant majority of firms are taking the necessary steps to protect the integrity of our pharmaceuticals, and accordingly, to protect the health of consumers.